 We take as the day of cancellation that on which we receive written confirmation of cancellation.

+English Law.
 These conditions form part of your contract with Martin Randall Travel Ltd and are governed by English law.
 All proceedings shall be within the exclusive jurisdiction of the courts of England and Wales.